Argyle-Software/signcryption/README.md

 ## Usage

-The higher level functions complete the full workflow and handle encryption using the AES-GCM crate.
+The higher level functions complete the full workflow and handles encryption using the AES-GCM crate.

 ```rust
 // Default uses Ristretto255